Pixel-perfect image annotation for product recognition: A case study

 Freeing up annotators to focus on precision work

 When annotators label images, they delineate the outlines of an object with points and line segments, known as polygons.
 Many of the objects were soft or had curved edges, which often required hours of concentrated focus while the annotator built the polygon with minuscule line segments.
-Or, only a small portion of a package was visible because of overlap, and the annotator had to estimate the size, material and position of the rest of the object based on context clues — things that only a human annotator can achieve.
+Or, only a small portion of a package was visible because of overlap, and the annotator had to estimate the size, material, and position of the rest of the object based on context clues — things that only a human annotator can achieve.

 To meet the client’s required rate of 220 images per day, at the level of accuracy and refinement they needed, the annotation team needed to reach productivity and scale quickly.
 They first needed to source a group of annotators with the right skills and mindset to do such incredibly detailed labeling.
 As Sigma maintains a pool of 25,000+ trained and vetted annotators, it was possible to find the right people and build the team on short notice.